-Before the 1970s birthed pro-state and minarchist strands of “right” libertarians (including the Libertarian Party) there was a libertarianism of another sort, the original libertarians that had no left/right prefix, and they were called “anarchists” or “libertarians.”
+Before the 1970s birthed pro-state and minarchist strands of “right” libertarians (including the Libertarian Party) there was a libertarianism of another sort, the original sort.
+These libertarians had no left/right prefix, and they were called “anarchists” or “libertarians.”
 These terms were synonymous since the 1850s (see 150 years of Libertarian).
 “Real” makes a statement about the name-game situation of “real” libertarians (anarchists/left libertarians) vs. right-wing libertarians (and The Libertarian Party), not to mention voluntarism.
 The co-opted libertarian designation now needs a prefix to distinguish left from right, or just what someone means when they say “libertarian.”
 The right-libs typically embrace (laissez-faire) “capitalism” and politics/government (albeit minimal), but real libertarians embrace the anarcho-socialist tradition.

 The purpose of this site is to reverse the panopticon, and serve as a repository for:

 - economic ideas and realities